jonkavana/Programming-and-Scripting-EOY-Project/README.md

 This produced an accuracy result of 91%, whilst a confusion matrix using the sklearn library highlights that there are areas that can be worked on to further improve the accuracy.

 In the area of machine learning, there is a model known as Gradient Boosting.
 Gradient boosting is used in the classification of data, according to [Cindy Wang](https://blogs.sas.com/content/sgf/2018/03/29/play-with-classification-of-iris-data-using-gradient-boosting/ "Cindy Wang").
 Wang provides an introductory overview of visual data mining as well as a machine learning product being utiliised, whilst leveraging Fisher's dataset to show its capability.
-Within this report there is no code shared, but visuals of the output to be displayed.
+Within this report there is no code shared, but visuals of the output can be viewed.

 The dataset has also successfully been used in the area of neural networking.
 Neural Networking as defined by [Pathmind](https://pathmind.com/wiki/neural-network#define "Pathmind") is an algorithm that is mapped however loosely on the brain.
 The purpose of neural networking is to develop and recognize patterns.
-It is also used to cluster and aid with the classification, per the same source.
+It is also used to cluster and aid with the classification process, per the same source.
 We can see that the Fisher Dataset has been used in this area based on the work of [David Joy](https://www.kaggle.com/azzion/iris-data-set-classification-using-neural-network/execution "David Joy") and the scripts that he has posted to [Kaggle](https://www.kaggle.com/ "Kaggle").

-Below we can see part of the code extracted from the script:
+Below we can see a snippet of the code extracted from the script:

         tf.reset_default_graph()
         (n_x, m) = X_train_flatten.shape       # shape of X